Lisstem/rails-examples/dynamic-forms/README.md

 We probably should check if the current value of the author dropdown actually is an id as some might tinker with it.
 To do this we only send a request if the value only consists of digits and otherwise display an error prompt.
 See [add_book.js](app/javascript/packs/add_book.js) for this addition.

+## Autocomplete for text inputs
+In this section we add a search function for authors with autocompletion.
+First we need to add we need to add an [action](app/controllers/authors_controller.rb), views and a [route](config/routes.rb) for this.
+For the search action we make use of scopes for models (see [author.rb](app/models/author.rb)) as a small feature we redirect directly to the author if only one matches the search term.
+Both the [html view](app/views/authors/search.html.erb) and the [json view](app/views/authors/search.json.jbuilder) simply display the matching authors.